csmurton/urlinfo/README.md

 terraform apply -var 'aws_profile=<name-of-your-profile-defined-in-.aws-credentials>' -var 'aws_region=us-east-1'
 ```

 Once completed you should be presented with the API Gateway invocation path which takes the form https://xxxxxxxxxx.execute-api.eu-west-1.amazonaws.com/dev.
+Part of the Terraform provisioning process is to cause the API to seed the Redis backend with around ~3,000 'bad' URLs via a 3rd party blacklist.

 ### Standalone

-You should download and install NodeJS 6.10+ and optionally Redis 3.2+ (https://redis.io/download) to run a local in-memory database to hold the URL information.
+You should download and install NodeJS 6.10+ and Redis 3.2+ (https://redis.io/download) if you are not running it elsewhere so as to have a local in-memory database to hold the URL blacklist information.

 URL Info is configured by the use of environment variables: